 We desperately long to be perfect.
-I praise God that, because of the gift of salvation, we are invited to receive the peace of his boundless love and mercy.
-God is perfect.
-God's salvation makes us complete.
+I praise God that, because of Christ's sacrificial love for us, we are invited to receive the peace of his boundless love and mercy.
+God is true love.
+God's abundant love makes us complete.
 We can rest in Christ Jesus.
 His grace redeems us.
 God's love makes us whole.

 God, thank you for your constant love, grace, and mercy.
 We do not need to be perfect to know you and for you to want to know us.
 We love you.
-Amen

-John 12:20-33
+Amen sunday, march 17 John 12:20-33